pulinagrawal/Obsidian-Sync-Alternative/README.md

 Next, setup a folder on your android device where you want to store your synced notes from your desktop.

 > Run the following commands in Termux to setup git.
+(It is a little tricky to set this up.
+It hasn't been a very deterministic process for me.
+Hopefully you have better luck than me.)

 ```
 termux-setup-storage